joetache4/Publish-For-Web/README.md

 # Publish For Web

 A simple web page to prepare images for posting online.
-There are options to rename, resize, change format, change the last modified time, and insert/strip metadata.
+There are options to rename, change format resize, and insert or strip metadata.

 **>> [Try it in your browser](https://joetache4.github.io/Publish-For-Web/) <<**